Beginner Cat Photo Skills, Cat Portraiture Tips and Inspiration, Cat Reviews and News

 You will find as you read the rules that one thing comes over very clearly.
 AI (Artificial Intelligence) is not welcome in most photography competitions.

 AI is different to the use of masks, dodge and burn and cropping.
-Many software programs like Photoshop, Affinity Photo and Luminar Neo have access to and are able to adjust many small elements but, the impression I get (and this is a personal observation) is that the usual photo processing tools are OK but radical adjustment using AI leads to disqualification.
+Many software programs like Photoshop, Affinity Photo and Luminar Neo have access to, and are able to adjust many small elements but, the impression I get (and this is a personal observation) is that the usual photo processing tools are OK but radical adjustment using AI leads to images being disqualified.

 Submitting photos is very much a matter of chance and luck, as well as skill.
 You stand as good a chance is anyone else.
 The bigger the competition the fiercer the contest will be and even amateur standards are climbing all the time.
 BUT…